drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Inhibitors of the EGF-R protein tyrosine kinase have enormous therapeutic potential in the treatment of malignant and nonmalignant epithelial diseases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/therapeutic-utility-egf-r-kinase-inhibitors-756becf8'><i class='fa fa-play' aria-hidden='true'></i></button>Inhibitors of the EGF-R protein tyrosine kinase have enormous therapeutic potential in the treatment of malignant and nonmalignant epithelial diseases.
 Historically, this protein is one of the first tyrosine kinases described in the literature and was therefore chosen by many companies as a target for a research program in the signal transduction area.
 Many inhibitors from several structurally diverse classes were discovered, making it possible to interpret the SAR observed for these molecules.
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.